neoforged/Documentation/docs/gui/screens.md

 When submitting an element to the `GuiRenderState`, it isn't just added to some list.
 If that were the case, some elements may be completely covered by other elements depending on the order of submission.
 To get around this hurdle, elements are initially sorted into node trees in some stratum.
 How an element is sorted is based upon its defined `ScreenArea#bounds`; otherwise, the element will not be submitted for rendering.

-The `GuiRenderState` is made up of `GuiRenderState.Node`s as a doubly-linked list, using 'up' and 'down' instead of 'first' and 'last'.
-Nodes are rendered from 'down' to 'up'.
+The `GuiRenderState` is made up of `GuiRenderState.Node`s as a single-linked list, using 'up' to hold a reference to the next element.
+Nodes are rendered from first element 'up'wards.
 Each node holds its own layer data containing the render states.
 When an element is initially submitted to `GuiRenderState`, it determines what node to use or create based upon its defined `ScreenArea#bounds`.
 The node chosen, or created, is one node above the highest node with intersecting elements.

 :::warning
 Although `ScreenArea#bounds` is marked as nullable, a element being submitted to the render state will not be added if the bounds is not defined.
 The method is only nullable as elements submitted during the render phase are added to the current node rather than computing its node based on the bounds.